Moseley: History

 In some respects Moseley and the surrounding area suffered a serious decline in the last part of the 20th century.
 Much property fell into neglect, and problems with crime, drugs and prostitution became commonplace in the areas bordering Balsall Heath.
 During this same period, however, with a great deal of cheap accommodation on offer, it is arguable that Moseley also enjoyed its most creative and cosmopolitan phase as the focus of artistic and student communities.
 In 1970s, the small triangular shaped green in the heart of Moseley village, which was then home to the underground public toilets, was a convenient meeting place for local youth, and was known as "Bog Island".

-Today Moseley is one of the more affluent suburbs in Birmingham, although parts of north Moseley continue to suffer deprivation.
-The area has a mixture of residential properties, with some streets being among the most expensive in the city and others consisting largely of social housing and other rented accommodation.

-Local band Ocean Colour Scene flourished in the mid-1990s British Britpop–indie scene with songs such as "The Riverboat Song", inspired by locations within the suburb of Moseley.
+Local band Ocean Colour Scene were active in the mid-1990s British Britpop–indie scene with songs such as "The Riverboat Song", inspired by locations within the suburb of Moseley.
 Their most successful album (in terms of weeks on chart) was Moseley Shoals.
 Moseley is also the birthplace of Nick Rhodes of Duran Duran.

-The suburb is the spiritual home of the great Moseley Rugby Football Club, regular cup finalists in the 1970s and 80s, and still regularly hosting one of the top 14 games in the country.
-Their new home is a few yards from the Moseley border at Billesley.

-The politician Joseph Chamberlain had his Birmingham residence at Highbury, on the edge of Moseley.
-The property was entrusted to the city after Chamberlain's death and is currently used as a conference venue and location for civil ceremonies.
+The politician Joseph Chamberlain had his Birmingham residence at Highbury, near the edge of Moseley.
+The property was entrusted to the city after Chamberlain's death and is currently used for multiple occasions under the purview of the Chamberlain Highbury Trust.